 Applicants will have approximately 30 days from receipt of the Concept Paper Encourage/Discourage notification on EERE Exchange to prepare and submit a Full Application.
-Regardless of the date the applicant receives the i.
-Full Application Content Requirements

-Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.
+Regardless of the date the applicant receives the Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.

 All Full Application documents must be marked with the Control Number issued to the applicant.
+(See IV.
+A. above for information on obtaining a Control Number.)